 The depot, which is sandwiched between the historic Denver, South Park, and Pacific Railroad Roundhouse and the Como Hotel – is the focus of new events by the Park County’s Heritage Tourism program.
 The Depot and Hotel were acquired in March of 2008 by preservation friendly owners who have spearheaded restoration of the building.
 Colorado Preservation, Inc held its first annual Endangered Places Weekend Workshop at the Depot where volunteers worked vigorously for four days to stabilize the building.
 This included cleaning, bracing, re-roofing, and boarding of windows and doors so that the structure could survive the winters while funds were gathered for its restoration.
 Since the workshop, Colorado Preservation, Inc. began managing funds from the State Historical Fund, the National Trust for Historic Preservation, and other local contributions.

 Recent restoration efforts by Older than Dirt Construction restored the Depot’s west elevation and realigning the Depot to its original position.
 The floors have been leveled, existing elements repaired, and significant missing components reconstructed.
 The building has been raised to its original level and plans are to recreate the railroad platform that once existed outside the building.
-This building is well on its way to being a save.
+This building was officially a SAVE in 2015.